 I don't know enough about this practice to implement it in my classroom This practice is not yet present in my classroom This practice is minimally present in my classroom (list examples) This practice is somewhat present in my classroom (list examples) This practice is fully present in my classroom (list examples) I incorporate children's ideas and opinions in setting expectations for the classroom.
 I provide strategies to help children monitor and regulate their behavior and emotions.
 I am consistent in enforcing classroom expectations, but consider the individual needs of each child while doing so.
-I provide children with the tools and strategies to accept the consequences of their behavior and problem-solve in future situations. l acknowledge children's specific positive behaviors. l encourage children to reflect on their behavior.
+I provide children with the tools and strategies to accept the consequences of their behavior and problem-solve in future situations.
+I acknowledge children's specific positive behaviors.
+I encourage children to reflect on their behavior.

-I ask for student input, provide meaningful choices and create opportunities for children to be responsible in the classroom.
+I I I I I I ask for student input, provide meaningful choices and create opportunities for children to be responsible in the classroom.
 I help children understand connections between choices and possible outcomes, and show them that there are multiple ways to solve a problem.
 I demonstrate my appreciation for each child as an individual and create opportunities for all children to be included and appreciated.
 I encourage children to consider the perspective and emotions of their classmates.
 I help children practice listening to, responding to and learning from one another in a discussion.
 I help children understand how to communicate their point of view and needs to adults and peers.
 I help children identify and regulate their emotions when facing new challenges and barriers to success.

 I model a variety of strategies, choices and tools for children to identify and regulate emotions.
 I provide feedback and encouragement to help children overcome barriers and mistakes.

-Share some examples of how you implement these practices in your environment:

-How are you ensuring that your practices are equitable and inclusive of all children?
+Share some examples of how you implem ent these practice es in your environ ment: How are you ensuring that your practices are equitable and d inclusive of all ch nildren?
 List some examples.
 What can you do better to ensure equity and inclusion of all children?